Welcome to the World of Welding

 It might take a few tries to pass the welding certification test, but the rewards are worth it.

 There are many community colleges, trade and vocational schools that offer welding courses and a path to certification.
-You can use this welding school locator to find a school near you.
+You can use this welding school locator to find a school near you, or simply use this form to find a welding school near you.

 There are many tools and supplies needed to be a successful welder.
 These include: